Royal Commission for AlUla highlights unique formula for SME growth

-Riyadh, Saudi Arabia: As delegates from around the world gather for the Global Entrepreneurship Congress 2022 in Riyadh, the Royal Commission for AlUla (RCU) is highlighting its unique approach to SME growth which places an emphasis on integrated sustainability.
+RIYADH, Saudi Arabia/PRNewswire/ -- As delegates from around the world gather for the Global Entrepreneurship Congress 2022 in Riyadh, the Royal Commission for AlUla (RCU) is highlighting its unique approach to SME growth which places an emphasis on integrated sustainability.

 RCU is active in this week's congress as the event's official knowledge and programming partner.
 Further the RCU CEO, Amr AlMadani, led a fireside chat at the congress this afternoon on 'Tourism at a tipping point'.